Once you receive your grant funds, you begin the complex

 Approval, Disclosure, and Justification Forms under the New EDGAR

 The new EDGAR requires local educational agencies (LEAs) to request approval from or provide justification to the state educational agency before taking certain actions involving grant funds.
-TEA has developed forms for LEAs to use in requesting approval or providing justification.
+Visit the Prior Approval, Disclosure, and Justification Forms Under the New EDGAR page to find the forms TEA has developed for LEAs to use in requesting approval or providing justification.

 Other forms are also available to justify specific costs.
 Those are